puppetlabs/puppet-vscode/server/README.md

     -d, --no-preload                 Do not preload Puppet information when the language server starts.
 Default is to preload
         --debug=DEBUG                Output debug information.
 Either specify a filename or 'STDOUT'.
 Default is no debug output
     -s, --slow-start                 Delay starting the TCP Server until Puppet initialisation has completed.
 Default is to start fast
-    -h, --help                       Prints this help
+        --stdio                      Runs the server in stdio mode, without a TCP listener -h, --help                       Prints this help
     -v, --version                    Prints the Langauge Server version
 ```